wiesenfa/challengeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Note that this is an early experimental version (version 0.1.5) and there may still be bugs.
+Note that this is an early experimental version (version 0.2.0) and there may still be bugs.

-**Layouting in case of many algorithms or tasks is not yet optimized.
+This is ongoing work, there may be updates with possibly major changes.
-Please be patient, we are steadily working on improving the package.**
+*Please make sure that you use the most current version\!*

-There may be updates with possibly major changes. *Please make sure that you use the most current version\!*
+Change log at the end of this document

 # Installation